vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Average Transactions per Purchasing User](images/q06_average_transactions_per_purchasing_user.png)

-Insight : In July 2017, purchasing users made an average of about 4.16 transactions.
+Insight: In July 2017, purchasing users made an average of about 4.16 transactions.
 This suggests that users who converted were not limited to one-time purchases and may have shown repeat purchasing behavior within the period.

 ---